![]() SERG International

 Pest Management Regulatory Agency

-The Executive Director of SERG-I will be the Chair of the Steering Committee.
+The Program Lead of SERG-I will be the Chair of the Steering Committee.

 SERG International activities are directed by a Steering Committee which will:

 Each organisation shall have one representative (or its designated alternate) on the Steering Committee.
 Additional representatives may attend as observers and to provide expertise as needed.
 Additions can be made to the member organisations of the Steering Committee subject to approval by the majority of the Executive.
-Additional individuals or organisations may be associated with SERG-I (without becoming Executive (voting) Members or Associate Members of the Steering Committee) by writing to the Executive Director with a request to be included on the SERG-I mailing list.
-All those included on the mailing list will be notified of the Annual Workshop and will receive the updated SERG-I publication list and the annually updated Long-Term Plan and Research Priorities.
+Additional individuals or organisations may be associated with SERG-I (without becoming Executive (voting) Members or Associate Members of the Steering Committee) by writing to the Program Lead with a request to be included on the SERG-I mailing list.
+All those included on the mailing list will be notified of the Annual Workshop and will receive the updated SERG-I publication list and the annually updated Research Priorities.

 Overhead and Administration Expenses:

-Overhead costs for SERG-I, including the fees for the Executive Director, the Executive Director's travel expenses and administrative costs, will be shared equally by the Executive Members of the Steering Committee.
+Overhead costs for SERG-I, including the fees for the Program Lead, the Program Lead’s travel expenses and administrative costs, will be shared equally by the Executive members of the Steering Committee.
 The budget for the coming year will be established by the Executive previous to March 31 of the current year.

 Disbursement of Surplus Funds: